What vaccines are currently available in the United States? Are they effective?

 Effectiveness in real world situations?

->65% effective in preventing asymptomatic infection (showing no symptoms) COVID-19
+Around 40% effective in preventing symptomatic (showing symptoms) COVID-19 after 2 doses

-The Moderna and Johnson & Johnson vaccines are authorized for use in people over 18 years of age in the United States.
-The Comirnaty (Pfizer (mRNA)) vaccine is also authorized for use in children 12 years of age and older.
+The Moderna vaccine is authorized for use in people over 18 years of age in the United States.
+The Comirnaty (Pfizer (mRNA)) vaccine is also authorized for use in children 5 years of age and older.
 These vaccines do not alter your DNA.

 Which vaccine is being administered at Arkansas Children’s?